-The port terminal has two docks.
+The port terminal has three docks.
 The main outer dock is 240 meters long and accommodates vessels of up to 85,000 dwt loading to the maximum draft permitted for vessels at the Martin Garcia Bar and Mitre Canal.
 The dock has three modern ship loaders that since the construction of the second conveyor line to the main pier are capable of loading vessels at rates of up to 48,000 tons per day, depending on the vessel, use of silos and on the type of commodity.
-The inner face of this dock is equipped for discharging barge convoys.
 The secondary inner dock is 170 meters long and is dedicated to the discharge of barge convoys, which is carried out on both sides of the dock.
 The terminal is capable of discharging barge convoys at rates averaging 10,000 to 14,000 tons per day, depending on the type of barges and commodity.
 There is also a fixed-duty cycle crane to discharge barge convoys.
 In addition, discharging at our facility is optimized through the use of commodity-appropriate bucket size and type.
+The third inner dock is 200 meters long and is prepared to receive, secure and safely moor up to 48 barges or three 16-barge convoys at a time.
+The pier has direct access for cranes and trucks and is prepared to load/unload bulks or general cargo to/from barges.